newaetech/chipwhisperer-tutorials/PA_Intro_1-Firmware_Build_Setup-OPENADC-CWLITEXMEGA.rst

 --------------------

 SimpleSerial is the communications protocol used for almost all of the ChipWhisperer demo project.
-It’s a very basic serial protocol which can be easily implemented on most systems.
+It's a very basic serial protocol which can be easily implemented on most systems.
 This system communicates using a standard asyncronous serial protocol, 38400 baud, 8-N-1.

-All messages are sent in ASCII-text, and are normally terminated with a line-feed (‘:raw-latex:`\n`’).
+All messages are sent in ASCII-text, and are normally terminated with a line-feed (':raw-latex:`\n`').
 This allows you to interact with the simpleserial system over a standard terminal emulator.

 ``x``

-   Sending a ‘x’ resets the buffers.
+    Sending a 'x' resets the buffers.
 This does not require a line-feed termination.
-It is suggested to always send a stream of x’s to initilize the system in case the device was already in some other mode due to noise/corruption.
+It is suggested to always send a stream of x's to initilize the system in case the device was already in some other mode due to noise/corruption.

 ``k00112233445566778899AABBCCDDEEFF\n``

-   Loads the encryption key ``00112233445566778899AABBCCDDEEFF`` into the system.
+    Loads the encryption key ``00112233445566778899AABBCCDDEEFF`` into
+    the system.
 If not called the system may use some default key.

 ``pAABBCCDDEEFF00112233445566778899\n``

-   Encrypts the data ``AABBCCDDEEFF00112233445566778899`` with the key loaded with the ‘k’ command.
+    Encrypts the data ``AABBCCDDEEFF00112233445566778899`` with the key loaded with the 'k' command.
 The system will respond with a string starting with r, as shown next.

 ``rCBBD4A2B34F2571758FF6A797E09859D\n``

     This is the response from the system.
-If data has been encrypted with a ‘p’ for example, the system will respond with the ‘r’ sequence automatically.
+If data has been encrypted with a 'p' for example, the system will respond with the 'r' sequence automatically.
 So sending the earlier example means the result of the encryption was ``cbbd4a2b34f2571758ff6a797e09859d``.

 Building the Basic Example
 --------------------------

-To bulid the basic example, you’ll need an appropriate compiler for your target.
-For the ChipWhisperer Lite/Xmega platform, you’ll need ``avr-gcc`` and ``avr-libc``, while if you’re using an ARM target (like the ChipWhisperer Lite/STM32 platform), your need the GNU Toolchain for ARM devices.
-If you’re using a target with a different architecture, you’ll need to install the relevant compiler.
-If you’re unsure, you can run the block below.
-If you’ve got the right stuff installed, you should see some version and copyright info printed for the relevant compiler:
+To bulid the basic example, you'll need an appropriate compiler for your target.
+For the ChipWhisperer Lite/Xmega platform, you'll need ``avr-gcc`` and ``avr-libc``, while if you're using an ARM target (like the ChipWhisperer Lite/STM32 platform), your need the GNU Toolchain for ARM devices.
+If you're using a target with a different architecture, you'll need to install the relevant compiler.
+If you're unsure, you can run the block below.
+If you've got the right stuff installed, you should see some version and copyright info printed for the relevant compiler: